 One way they determined the time was simply to look at the height of the sun above the horizon and base estimates on that – much like early navigators did.
 This meant that the Ancestral Puebloans probably did not keep track of the exact hours and minutes.

-In fact, during a trip to Mesa Verde, Ranger Dave Hursey – who guided my family and I through some of the cliff dwellings at Cliff Palace and Balcony House – joked that the Colorado locals tend to say that the contemporary natives are “often on ‘Indian time’” in answer to my query as to whether he thought the ancients kept precision time.
-In any case, the long shadows cast by the mesas’ tall cliffs would have made sundials moot.
+In fact, during a trip to Mesa Verde, Ranger Dave Hursey – who guided my family and I through some of the cliff dwellings at Cliff Palace and Balcony House – pointed out that the long shadows cast by the mesas’ tall cliffs would have made sundials moot.

 Determining the time by looking at the sun over the horizon would usually have been performed by a so-called sun priest.
 This could be relatively accurate depending on what the tribe needed the time for; however, these observations were not especially precise when it came to specific times of the day.
 This did work fine for telling the season, though, the Ancestral Puebloans’ most important time cycle.

 Knowing the season was vital because the tribe needed to know when to plant crops in order to avoid them drying out, thereby ensuring their success.
 Water was and remains extremely scarce in this part of the world, and the correct crop timing ensured the tribe’s survival.
 The area has very short harvest seasons due to its extreme altitude.